tslavchev-alumni/gtfsrt-audit-dbt/PORTFOLIO.md

 After the Snowflake + dbt pipeline was stable, I mirrored the same problem in Databricks to compare how the same mental model translated to a lakehouse-style system.

-The scope was intentionally constrained.
+The scope was further limited.
 I reused the same source data, canonical concepts, and health logic.
 What stood out was how much behavior Databricks encoded into defaults: incremental ingestion, state management, and schema handling required less explicit code.

 This reduced friction but shifted responsibility.
 Correctness depended more on understanding platform guarantees than on writing explicit logic.
 I stopped short of fully productionizing this version; the goal was to understand abstraction boundaries, not to add another system to maintain.

 ---